1ylwang/HeZhang1994.github.io/README.md

 ~$ git push -u origin master
 ```

-5. After a few minutes, open __https://aaa.github.io/__ on browser and see "Hello World" on the website.
+5. After a few minutes, open __https://aaa.github.io/__ on browser and you will see "Hello World" on the website.

-6. Develop website by editing templates (.css), ```index.html```, and other files (.html) on GitHub.io repository.
+6. Develop website by editing/creating `default.css`, `index.html`, and other HTML files.

 ## Verification of Website

 Verifying your website on different search engines allows it to be retrieved by users through the Internet.
+Last updated: 01 Feb 2019.

-### Verify website on Google
+### Google Search Engine

 1. Open [Google Search Console](https://search.google.com/search-console/about) and log in with Google account.